markmo/storms/report.md

 Data on fatality and injury was used as a measure of impact to population health, and the cost of property and crop damage has been used as a measure of economic impact.

-The research found that while acute weather events such as Tornados, Lightning, and Flash Floods were high in the [list of top causes](#top10health), also significant were events that occurred over a period of time such as heat waves.
+The research found that while acute weather events such as Tornados, Lightning, and Flash Floods were high in the [list of top causes](#top10health), also significant were prolonged events such as heat waves.

 In the period from 1950 to November 2011, Tornados have caused the most fatalities and injuries.
 Heat is also a significant cause of death and injury, whereas water-related events such as flood and drought have a prominant impact to property and crops.